likarajo/covid19Sentiments/README.md

 ## Background

-The recent Cornovirus COVID-19 has created a global emergency demanding social distancing, working from home, and self quarantining to control the spread of the virus.
+The recent Coronavirus COVID-19 has created a global emergency demanding social distancing, working from home, and self quarantining to control the spread of the virus.
 As a result, in my spare time I decided to explore how people are reacting and talking about the pandemic online.

 ## Data